radioku5e/dji-tello/README.md

 Lots of todo's here.
 Still very much under development.

-Thankyou to Gróf Attila for starting this work.
+Thank you to Gróf Attila for starting this work.

 License